 Anyhow, crackpot monetary theory is not Bright’s only area of legislator expertise!

-It was last year that Bright played a major role in helping to pass a non-binding, but contentious, affirmation of South Carolina’s sovereignty under the U.S. Constitution.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+It was last year that Bright played a major role in helping to pass a non-binding, but contentious, affirmation of South Carolina’s sovereignty under the U.S. Constitution.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “If at first you don’t secede, try again,” Bright joked to the Spartanburg Herald-Journal after the sovereignty bill’s passage.